tantansir/tantansir.github.io/_pages/about.md

 - *2025.08*: 🎉 Delivered an oral presentation at Hong Kong Polytechnic University after our paper was accepted to the Global Smart Cities Summit cum The 4th International Conference on Urban Informatics [(GSCS & ICUI 2025)](https://www.isocui.org/icui2025).
 - *2025.07*: 🎉 My undergraduate thesis was accepted by 7th Asia Conference on Machine Learning and Computing [(ACMLC 2025)](https://www.acmlc.org/).
 - *2025.06*: 🎓 Graduated from Tongji University—grateful for the journey and excited to continue my studies at CMU.
-- *2025.04*: 🔭 Completed the SITP project under the supervision of [Dr. Yujia Zhai](https://www.researchgate.net/profile/Yujia-Zhai-15) in the College of Architecture and Urban Planning, Tongji University.
+- *2025.04*: 🔭 Completed the SITP project under the supervision of [Dr. Yujia Zhai](https://www.researchgate.net/profile/Yujia-Zhai-15) in the College of Architecture and Urban Planning.
 - *2025.01*: 💼 Joined Shanghai Artificial Intelligence Laboratory as an AI Product Manager Intern.
 - *2024.09*: 🌏 Conducted research at ASTAR in Singapore under the supervision of [Dr. Yicheng Zhang](https://zinczhang.github.io/) and [Dr. Sheng Zhang](https://ieeexplore.ieee.org/author/37086165610).
 - *2024.04*: 🔭 Began my academic journey at [Dr. Wei Huang](https://huangweibuct.github.io/weihuang.github.io/)’s lab in the College of Surveying and Geo-Informatics, Tongji University.